pardnchiu/go-logger/README.md

 # Go Logger (Golang)

-> High-performance, concurrency-safe Golang logging package with automatic rotation, multi-level log classification, and file management, featuring comprehensive error handling mechanisms.<br>
+> A Logging package for Golang with automatic rotation, multi-level log classification, and file management, featuring comprehensive error handling mechanisms.<br>
 > Primarily designed for use in `pardnchiu/go-*` packages

 ## Key Features